 Approved Board minutes and papers.

-The Board will seek views and respond to enquiries from the local general public in this regard and work with local partners to build a culture within which watercourses are seen as vital to managing flood risk, and enhancing habitat and amenity.
+The Board will seek views and respond to enquiries from the local public in this regard and work with local partners to build a culture within which watercourses are vital to managing flood risk and enhancing habitat and amenity.
 Every effort will be made to dissuade abuse of watercourses.

 The Board invites any comments regarding the condition of its system, which could assist with the management of water levels.